timotta/xclimf/README.md

 xCLiMF
 ======

-This is a tentative to implement the Extended Collaborative Less-isMore Filtering, a CLiMF evolution to allow using multiple levels of relevance data.
+Python implementation of the Extended Collaborative Less-isMore Filtering, a CLiMF evolution to allow using multiple levels of relevance data.
 Both algorithms are a variante of Latent factor CF, wich optimises a lower bound of the smoothed reciprocal rank of "relevant" items in ranked recommendation lists.

 ## References